-89. The Committee considered the request for 15 additional GTA positions: one e-Court Assistant, GS-OL, for nine months, one JWP Software Programming Officer, P-2, for nine months, four Para-Professional Court Interpreters (Sango), P-1, for 12 months, two Language Assistants (Fur), GS-PL, for 12 months, one Language Assistant (Ukrainian/Russian), GS-OL, for 12 months, one Administrative Assistant, GS-OL, for six months, four Paraprofessional Interpreters (Fur/Sudanese Arabic language), P-1, for 12 months each, and one Associate Legal Officer, P-2, for six months.
+91. The Committee considered the request for 15 additional GTA positions: one e-Court Assistant, GS-OL, for nine months, one JWP Software Programming Officer, P-2, for nine months, four Para-Professional Court Interpreters (Sango), P-1, for 12 months, two Language Assistants (Fur), GS-PL, for 12 months, one Language Assistant (Ukrainian/Russian), GS-OL, for 12 months, one Administrative Assistant, GS-OL, for six months, four Paraprofessional Interpreters (Fur/Sudanese Arabic language), P-1, for 12 months each, and one Associate Legal Officer, P-2, for six months.

-- 90. The Committee recommended that the Assembly approve, in the Division of Judicial Services, the requested resources for one JWP Software Programming Officer, P-2, for nine months. - 91.
-The Committee recommended that the Assembly not approve, in the Division of Judicial Services, resources for an e-Court Assistant, GS-OL for nine months, and one Administrative Assistant for six months and use the available already approved human resources. - 92.
-The Committee observed that the Language Services Section's (within the Division of Judicial Services) requested budget for GTA positions for interpretation increased by &1,587.0 thousand (or 84.6 percent), while at the same time the requested amount for TAM has increased by &699.6 thousand (98.8 percent) in comparison with the previous year.
-This resulted in a total increase for the interpretation and translation (GTA and TAM) of &2,287.4 thousand.
-The Committee expressed its concerns about the significant increase in requested resources. - 93.
-The Committee took into consideration the budget assumptions for 2023 compared to previous years, see Table 5, the expected forecasted budget implementation for 2022, and also the expected increase in translation and interpretation services needed for additional judicial proceedings.
+92. The Committee recommended that the Assembly approve, in the Division of Judicial Services, the requested resources for one JWP Software Programming Officer, P-2, for nine months.

+93. The Committee recommended that the Assembly not approve, in the Division of Judicial Services, resources for an e-Court Assistant, GS-OL for nine months, and one Administrative Assistant for six months and use the available already approved human resources.

+94. The Committee observed that the Language Services Section's (within the Division of Judicial Services) requested budget for GTA positions for interpretation increased by $\notin$ 1,587.0 thousand (or 84.6 percent), while at the same time the requested amount for TAM has increased by $\notin$ 699.6 thousand (98.8 percent) in comparison with the previous year.
+This resulted in a total increase for the interpretation and translation (GTA and TAM) of $\notin$ 2,287.4 thousand.
+The Committee expressed its concerns about the significant increase in requested resources.